List of carbon capture and storage projects: Alberta

 Alberta committed $170 million in 2013/2014 – and a total of $1.3 billion over 15 years – to fund two large-scale CCS projects.

 The CAN $1.2 billion Alberta Carbon Trunk Line Project (ACTL), pioneered by Enhance Energy, became fully operational in June 2020.
 It is now the world's largest carbon capture and storage system consisting of a 240 km pipeline that collects CO2 industrial emissions from the Agrium fertilizer plant and North West Sturgeon Refinery in Alberta.
 The capture is then delivered to the matured Clive oil reservoir for use in EOR (enhanced oil recovery) and permanent storage.
 At full capacity, it can capture 14.6 million tonnes of CO2 per year.
 For perspective, that translates into capturing CO2 from 2.6 million cars plus.

-The Quest Carbon Capture and Storage Project was developed by Shell for use in the Athabasca Oil Sands Project.
+The Quest Carbon Capture and Storage Project was developed by Shell Canada for use in the Athabasca Oil Sands Project.
 It is cited as being the world's first commercial-scale CCS project.
 Construction began in 2012 and ended in 2015.
 The capture unit is located at the Scotford Upgrader in Alberta, Canada, where hydrogen is produced to upgrade bitumen from oil sands into synthetic crude oil.
 The steam methane units that produce the hydrogen emit CO2 as a byproduct.
 The capture unit captures the CO2 from the steam methane unit using amine absorption technology, and the captured CO2 is then transported to Fort Saskatchewan where it is injected into a porous rock formation called the Basal Cambrian Sands.
 From 2015 to 2018, the project stored 3 Mt CO2 at a rate of 1 Mtpa.

+Entropy, a subsidiary of Advantage Energy runs a sequestration project at Glacier plant near Valhalla, Alberta, storing 0.2 MT of CO2 per year as of 2022.

+In 2022, Alberta Energy granted 25 CO2 sequestration evaluation licenses covering a total area of 10 million hectares.